signalfx/splunk-forwarder/signalfx-forwarder/README.md

 ### Features

 #### Custom Search Commands

-**streamtosfx**: Send datapoints to SignalFx as soon as they’re retrieved.
-                 Fields marked using the macros listed below will be used as metric names.
-If the field _time is available, it will be used.
-If not the current timestamp is used.
-                 The rest of the fields are treated as dimensions.
-Works best with realtime mode.

 **tosfx**:       Send the datapoints to SignalFx in a non streaming manner.
                  Does not work in realtime mode, but has higher throughput.